fusionpbx/fusionpbx-docs/source/dialplan/inbound_routes.rst

 * **Enabled:** If the Inbound Route is enabled or disabled.
 * **Description:** A way to organize what the inbound route is used for.

+Destination Number
+^^^^^^^^^^^^^^^^^^^^^^^^^
+Add button allows creating an inbound route.
+The list of destinations for the Destination Number select list is populated by the list from the Destinations tool.
+This list can be found by navigating to Menu -> Dialplan -> Destinations.
+Note: It is recommended to use Destinations tool and select where to route the call and have it build the inbound routes.
+There are many benefits to the destination select tool.
+Manually creating an inbound route is not recommended unless you need an advanced inbound route.

 XML example
 ^^^^^^^^^^^^^